ArctosDB/documentation-wiki/_documentation/parts.markdown

 -   1 – These tissues are flaccid and thoroughly autolyzed.
 They probably stink.

 ## Lot Count

 `Coll_Object.Lot_Count NUMBER not null`

 A **Lot Count** is an integer that enumberates how many similar items comprise a part.
 The value is frequently one (1), but collections of fish and invertebrates usually assign a single catalog number to all of the individual organisms of one species from one collecting event.
-Thus, 86 minnows of one species from one place, collected at the same time, and stored together in one jar of alcohol would be a cataloged item with one part,and that part would have a lot count of 86 whole animals.
+Thus, 86 minnows of one species from one place, collected at the same time, and stored together in one jar of alcohol would be a cataloged item with one part, and that part would have a lot count of 86 whole animals.

+Lot counts are not static; lots may be split into smaller lots by creating a separate part.
+If one of those 86 minnows was prepared for skeletal study by clearing and staining, it would be necessary to create a second "part" within the catalogued item, *e.g.:*

 | Catalog \#         | Part Name          | Pres Method        | Lot Cnt            |
 |--------------------|--------------------|--------------------|--------------------|
 | 123456             | whole animal       | alcohol            | 85                 |
 | 123456             | skeleton           | cleared and stained| 1                  |

-Lot counts are not static; lots may be split into smaller lots by creating a separate part.
-If one of those 86 minnows was prepared for skeletal study by clearing and staining, it would be necessary to create a second "part" within the catalogued item.

 A cryotube of embryos or a box of ribs should have a lot count.
 In contrast, three tubes of muscle from an individual will be tracked separately; these should be entered as three collection objects, each with a lot count of one.

 There must be a value of at least one (1) for each part, and the maximum